frheault/ist_winter_school_2026/NOTEBOOK.md

 ### Step 1: Create BIDS directory structure

 * **Context**: The first step is to organize our data according to the Brain Imaging Data Structure (BIDS) standard.
-This standardized format is crucial for using many automated analysis tools and ensures our project is understandable and reproducible.
+This standardized format is central for using many automated analysis tools and ensures our project is understandable and reproducible.
 * **Action**: The script unzips the raw DICOM data, converts it to NIfTI format using `dcm2niix`, creates the BIDS directory structure (`sub-01/ses-01/anat` and `sub-01/ses-01/dwi`), and populates it with the appropriate T1w and DWI files.
+* For a real database, you should look into [dcm2bids](https://unfmontreal.github.io/Dcm2Bids/3.2.0/)

 ---